 Another place to check out, which is also close to Alivio, is the Bentspoke bar and brewery.
 This is a great spot for tasty beers and food.
 It has a great vibe and is one place we’ll be coming back to.
-OK, enough of the food and accomodation.
+OK, enough of the food and accommodation.
 Let’s get on with the trails.

 Taking Flight at Sparrow Hill

 The Kowen Forest enclave of Sparrow Hill was introduced to mountain biking not long after the horrific bushfires of 2003 demolished the cherished tracks on the slopes of Mt Stromlo.
-Former rally car driver Paul Cole, who had built many of the Stromlo MTB tracks, had converted to two wheels, and ferreted out Sparrow Hill for his new tracks.
+Former rally car driver Paul Cole, who had built many of the Stromlo MTB tracks, had converted to two wheels and ferreted out Sparrow Hill for his new tracks.

-Mostly working alone, but with occasional helpers such as Nigel McGinty (McGinty’s) and Chris Short (now-defunct Japanese Garden), as well as the Self Propelled Enterprises crew (Kowalski Brothers), he forged tracks through rough, pine-forested territory on the western slopes of Sparrow Hill, giving a relieved mountain biking community, and CORC, a new home in which to indulge their passion.
+Mostly working alone, but with occasional helpers such as Nigel McGinty (McGinty’s) and Chris Short (now-defunct Japanese Garden), as well as the Self Propelled Enterprises crew (Kowalski Brothers), he forged tracks through the rough, pine-forested territory on the western slopes of Sparrow Hill, giving a relieved mountain biking community, and CORC, a new home in which to indulge their passion.

-The marked courses are: KID STUFF, SHORT LOOP, LONG LOOP AND ARCHERY LOOP.
+The marked courses are KID STUFF, SHORT LOOP, LONG LOOP, and ARCHERY LOOP.

-KID STUFF is a family friendly 5km track, well-suited to mums and dads trying to keep up with the kids.
+KID STUFF is a family-friendly 5km track, well-suited to mums and dads trying to keep up with the kids.

-SHORT LOOP is 16km, and shows the promise of further exploration.
+SHORT LOOP is 16km and shows the promise of further exploration.